2020 Presidential Debates: What to Expect and How to Watch

 When and where the debates are being held

-The first debate will take place on Tuesday, September 29, from 9 to 10:30 p.m.
+The first debate took place on Tuesday, September 29, from 9 to 10:30 p.m.
 ET.
 It will be held at Case Western Reserve University in Cleveland, Ohio, and moderated by Fox News host Chris Wallace.

 The vice-presidential debate will take place on Wednesday, October 7, from 9 to 10:30 p.m.
 ET.
 It will be held at the University of Utah in Salt Lake City, and moderated by USA Today Washington bureau chief Susan Page.